 - Preheat the air fryer.
 By preheating it you will be able to get a crust or a light sear on the outside of the steak.

-- Rub the olive oil on the steak to help the seasoning stick but it will also help with getting the crust.
+- Rub the olive oil on the steak to help the kosher salt and black pepper stick but it will also help with getting the perfect steak crust.

 - I only cooked one steak for this, but if you cook more than one, be sure and leave a little room for the air to circulate for even cooking.